astronomer/docs/astro/ci-cd.md

 ### DAG-based deploys

-The DAG-based deployment method uses the `--dags` flag in the Astro CLI to enable faster performance for changes to your DAG files.
-These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as an image when other files or directories are modified.
-In this deployment method, DAGs are deployed separately and are never built in or included in your Docker image.
+The DAG-based deployment method uses the `--dags` flag in the Astro CLI to enable a faster way to push DAG changes to Astro.
+These CI/CD pipelines deploy your DAGs only when files in your `dags` folder are modified, and they deploy the rest of your Astro project as a Docker image when other files or directories are modified.
+When you use this deployment method, DAGs are deployed separately and are never built into or included in your Docker image.

 This workflow has a number of benefits:

 - DAG-based deploys are significantly faster than image-only deploys when you deploy only changes to your DAG files.
-Your updated code will appear in Airflow faster than for project configuration changes.
+Your updated code will appear in Airflow faster.
-- When you push only changes to your DAGs, your Deployment's workers and scheduler(s) will not restart.
+- When you push only changes to your DAGs, the workers and schedulers in your Deployment will pick up your changes gracefully and will not restart.
 - You can have different sets of users deploy project changes versus DAG changes.

-CI/CD templates for this deployment method do the following:
+CI/CD templates that use the DAG-based deployment method do the following:

 - Access Deployment API key credentials.
 These credentials must be set as OS-level environment variables named `ASTRONOMER_KEY_ID` and `ASTRONOMER_KEY_SECRET`.
 - Install the latest version of the Astro CLI.